 - Printout of output report from RMAT Climate Resilience Design Standards Tool, available here.

 - Printout from the EEA EJ Maps Viewer showing the project location relative to the Environmental Justice (EJ) Populations located in whole or in part within a 1-mile and 5-mile radius of the project site.

 The Proponent must publish a notice in a newspaper notice to be Published no more than 30 days before submittal.
 Publication should be in a newspaper of local circulation in each municipality affected by the Project, or in a newspaper of statewide circulation if the an affected municipality is not served by a local population.

-- Have you published a notice of the ENF filing in local newspaper (see link below)?
+- Have you published a newspaper public notice of the ENF filing in local newspaper?

 - The Proponent must certify compliance with the public notice requirements in the in the ENF Certification Section, identify the name of the newspaper(s) and the date the notice will be published.
 The public notice should be published on or before the Environmental Monitor publication date (up to 30 days beforehand).

 At the time that the ENF is submitted to the Secretary, the project proponent must distribute the ENF to state and municipal agencies in accordance with 301 CMR 11.16(2) and to the MEPA Office using the MEPA Distribution List.